Are you wondering if you can buy part of a bitcoin? If so, let me save you some trouble.

 There are different names for the different subunits of bitcoin, listed here:

-While satoshis are the smallest divisible unit for transactions that occur directly in bitcoin blocks, even smaller sub-units are possible on bitcoin’s various second layer technologies.
+While satoshis are the smallest divisible unit for transactions that occur directly in Bitcoin blocks, even smaller sub-units are possible on Bitcoin’s various second-layer technologies like Lightning.

 For example, the lightning network is a payments layer that allows for faster and cheaper transfers of bitcoin.